 As described by the scholar Kimberle Crenshaw, intersectionality describes the ways that different forms of injustice intersect in ways that compound experiences of discrimination and violence.
 For example, in a 1991 paper she describes how “the experiences of women of color are frequently the product of intersecting patterns of racism and sexism” which “tend not to be represented within the discourses of either feminism or antiracism” so that “women of color are marginalized within both”.

 Intersex exists as an intersection between different forms of discourse in precisely this way.
-In particular, discourses on the rights of women and experience of gender-based violence and gender stereotypes, discourse on LGBT or even LGBTI identity, on disability and on racism.
-Intersex people are marginalised within each of these discourses, that is, conceptions of what it means to experience sexism, homophobia, ableism and racism do not adequately address many of the lived realities faced by intersex people.
+In particular in discourses on the rights of women and experience of gender-based violence and gender stereotypes, discourse on LGBT or even LGBTI identity, on disability and on racism.
+Intersex people are marginalised within each of these discourses, that is, conceptions of what it means to experience sexism, heterosexism, ableism and racism do not adequately address many of the lived realities faced by intersex people.

 Intersex people experience sexism and misogyny, and suffer the impact of gender-based violence, including in medical practices that impose gender stereotypes.
-For example, a judge in a 2016 Family Court of Australia case described a child’s “Minnie Mouse underwear” and braided hair as part of a justification of her sterilisation.
-Gender stereotypes are also evident in beliefs that men need to be able to stand to urinate.
-Intersex genital mutilation can involve the same types of medical intervention as those in female genital mutilation, and for the same rationales about gendered social norms and capacity for relationships, yet intersex people are marginalised within such discourse.
+For example, a judge in a 2016 Family Court of Australia case described a child’s “Minnie Mouse underwear” and braided hair as part of a justification of her sterilisation (Carpenter 2018a).
+Gender stereotypes are also evident in beliefs that men need to be able to stand to urinate (Carpenter 2018a).
+Intersex genital mutilation can involve the same types of medical intervention as those in female genital mutilation, and for the same rationales about gendered social norms and capacity for relationships (IHRA 2018), yet intersex people are marginalised within such discourse (Ehrenreich and Barr 2005).
 In 2018, the UN Committee on the Elimination of Discrimination against Women (CEDAW) called for Australia to prohibit such interventions without personal consent, describing them as harmful practices.

-Intersex people whose bodies do not fit gender norms can experience bullying, stigmatisation and shame, with evidence that these play a role in early school leaving and in experiences of poverty (Jones, 2016).
+Intersex people whose bodies do not fit gender norms can experience bullying, stigmatisation and shame, with evidence that these play a role in early school leaving and in experiences of poverty (Jones 2016).
 Body shaming is also evident in sport.
+Some forms of discourse focus on whether or not intersex people are female or male (Carpenter 2018a), rather than how we are treated.
 The experiences of intersex people are marginalised within such debates.

 Heteronormativity also lies behind forced and coercive medical interventions.
 Clinical journals cite purported “gender identity confusion” and ideas about sexual behaviour as rationales for these interventions.
-The idea that a child might grow up to be non-heterosexual, or might not identify with a surgically or hormonally-reinforced sex is discounted in medical discourse.
+The idea that a child might grow up to be non-heterosexual, or might not identify with a surgically or hormonally-reinforced sex is discounted in medical discourse (IHRA 2018).

 - Intersex and disability advocates collaborated in a 2013 Senate inquiry into the involuntary or coerced sterilisation of our populations